zhorabay/My-portfolio/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/zhorabay/Portfolio-website/issues)
+Feel free to check the [issues page](https://github.com/zhorabay/My-portfolio/issues)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, pplease, write feedback.
+If you like this project, pplease, feel free to star the repository and share it with others who might benefit from it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team, Code reviewers and Coding/Learning partners
+I would like to thank Microverse team, Code reviewers and Coding/Learning partners who helped me with creating this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>